 Editor's Note: This story originally ran in summer 2017.
 In 2021, Stewart Hagestad won the U.S. Mid-Amateur title for the second time in his career.
 The victory will bring him back to the Masters and U.S. Open in 2022.

-Who had a better year than Stew Hagestad?
+Who had a better year in 2017 than Stew Hagestad?
 Low amateur at the Masters (tied for 36th overall) and a qualifier for his first U.S. Open, with a large throng of friends and family cheering him on at each.
-On Sunday, as a member of the U.S. Walker Cup team playing at home in Los Angeles, Hagestad delivered the deciding point in the U.S.'s resounding win over Great Britian & Ireland.
+On Sunday, as a member of the U.S. Walker Cup team playing at home in Los Angeles, Hagestad delivered the deciding point in the resounding U.S. win over Great Britian & Ireland.

 Only 26, Hagestad would appear ready to give the pro ranks a shot and make such events recurring on his calendar.
 But the 6-foot-5, 182-pound Southern Californian, who struggles against dropping as much as a dozen pounds from walking and stress during tournaments, is committed to a path rarely taken by top talent anymore.
 "You don't have to play 30 events a year to be a competitive golfer," he says.
 "I'd rather try to be good at lots of things in life."
 And his goals are written down.
 By this time next year, he wants to crack the top 10 in the World Amateur Golf Ranking and be enrolled in a top-five business school.